Or Brutal truths shouted from the Dispensary

 Right, so now you are aware of your place in the financial pecking order.
 But what use is this to you?

 Well dear diabetics, it really is very simple – you may be milk cows, but that doesn’t mean you have to act like cattle.
-Each and every one of you is a valuable asset to your canadian online Pharmacy.
+Each and every one of you is a valuable asset to your Pharmacy.
 So get out and there and sell yourselves.
 You should be demanding a high level of service from your Pharmacy for your valuable custom.

 Is your GP surgery yanking your chain by continuing to prescribe those test strips you stopped using six months ago, but not prescribing the ones that go with your new meter?
 Are you tired of trying to get them to sort it out?
 Well for heavens sake, get your pharmacist to sort it out for you – okay, it is your GP’s job to get these things right, but in their defence its not that easy when you aren’t the one who actually gets to see the things in the real world, that’s what we Pharmacists do.